Learn the Right Questions to Ask When Selecting an OMS Software

 Secret #4: Not All OMS Can Handle Omni-Channel Fulfillment

-Some OMS solutions handle ship from store and buy online/pick up in store (BOPIS), but they do not have an integrated managed file transfer solution (EDI) which is necessary to enable vendor drop ship.
+Some OMS solutions handle ship from store solutions and buy online/pick up in store (BOPIS), but they do not have an integrated managed file transfer solution (EDI) which is necessary to enable vendor drop ship.

 If you want to offer endless aisle and expose all the inventory in your network to improve customer service and profitability, you will want to look for an OMS with an integrated EDI solution that enables vendor drop shipping.